-Share-based payments
+Share-based compensation

-Management uses the Black-Scholes Option Pricing Model for valuation of share-based compensation and finder's warrants which requires the input of subjective assumptions including expected price volatility, expected life, interest rate and forfeiture rate.
+Management uses the Black-Scholes Option Pricing Model for valuation of share-based compensation, finder's warrants and broker warrants which requires the input of subjective assumptions including expected price volatility, expected life, interest rate and forfeiture rate.
 Changes in the input assumptions can materiality affect the fair market value estimate and the Company's results and equity reserves.